List of lawsuits involving X Corp.: California's content moderation law case: Bill 587

 In September 2023, X Corp. sued the state of California over a content moderation law "requiring them to publish their policies for policing disinformation, harassment, hate speech and extremism."
 The lawsuit is focused on Assembly Bill 587.
 The State prevailed at a late 2023 hearing on a preliminary injunction requested by X Corp., but in September 2024, X Corp. won its appeal to block a part of the law.
 However, the case was remanded for further analysis by the district court.

-In February 2025, both parties reached a legal agreement.
+In February 2025, the parties reached a legal agreement.
 The state conceded that that one of its social media laws violated the First Amendment.
 California also agreed to pay X Corp. almost $350,000 in attorneys' fees.
 The State's Attorney General's spokesperson said that "the California Department of Justice is committed to enforcing California law, including the remaining requirements of AB 587."

 The case was moved before U.S. District Judge William Shubb for a final judgement.